JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Pinned posts for each profile
 - Sticky div at the top with the arrow to go back #DONE
 - Page for Liked posts #DONE
+- Username and posts counts on the stick div #DONE

 ## Posts
 - Editing posts #DONE